angelbruni/BeautyFox/README.txt

 MAKE SURE THAT YOUR PROFILE HAS NOT BEEN MODIFIED BY OTHER THEMES IN THE PAST, AND IF SO, DELETE THE MODIFIED FILES OR CREATE A NEW PROFILE!

-Changelog b2.1
+Changelog b2.2
-- Added aboutDialog for IE9 and IE10 appearances;
-- Added container support.
+- Added option to change appearance to Internet Explorer 9 Pre-Release in about:config - BeautyFox.appearance.IE9PreRelease;
+- Fixed appearance options typo, REMOVE BeautyFox.apppearance.IE10 if in use and add BeautyFox.appearance.IE10 instead;
+- Changed aboutDialog code, REMOVE STARTUP CACHE;
+- Changed InPrivate HTML, REPLACE OMNI.JA.

 Instructions